Countly/countly-sdk-documentation/web/next.md

   <span style="font-weight: 400;">As an alternative, you may also use<code>/sdk/web/countly.min.js</code></span><span style="font-weight: 400;"> to get this SDK directly from your Countly server.</span>
 </p>
 <p>
   <span style="font-weight: 400;">As the third alternative option, you may download </span><a href="https://github.com/Countly/countly-sdk-web/tree/master/lib"><span style="font-weight: 400;">countly.min.js</span></a><span style="font-weight: 400;"> from our Github repository and upload it to any server from where you would like to host it.
-You would only need to point this minified JS tracker lib in your small code above.
-This should ideally be done if none of the above-mentioned methods work in your specific use-case.</span>
+You only need to point to this minified JS tracker lib in your small code above.
+This should ideally be done if none of the above-mentioned methods work in your specific use case.</span>
 </p>
 <p>
   <span style="font-weight: 400;">Then you will be able to make event calls such as:</span>